Here is a look at the life of John Boehner, former speaker of the US House of Representatives.

 1984-1990 - Member of the Ohio House of Representatives.

 1990 - Defeats Gregory Jolivette (D) with 61% of the vote for the US House of Representatives seat.

 January 3, 1991-October 31, 2015 - US Representative (Republican from Ohio’s 8th District).

 1992 - Defeats Fred Sennett (D) and wins reelection to the US House of Representatives with 71% of the vote.

 1994 - Runs unopposed and wins reelection to the House.

 1996 - Runs against Jeffrey Kitchen (D) and wins reelection to the House with 70% of the vote.

 1998 - Defeats John Griffin (D) and wins reelection to the House with 71% of the vote.

 1998 - Files a federal lawsuit against Jim McDermott (D-Washington) for releasing a 1996 illegally taped telephone conversation to the press.
 According to court transcripts, the recording contained Republican leaders, including Boehner, discussing an ethics case against Newt Gingrich.

-2002 and 2004 - Runs against Jeff Hardenbrook (D); wins re-election to the House in both elections.
+2002 and 2004 - Runs against Jeff Hardenbrook (D), winning reelection to the House in both elections.

 2006 - Wins reelection to the House against Mort Meier (D).